NtuthukoLu/alx-system_engineering-devops/0x00-shell_basics/README.md

 Show files in long format
 Show hidden files in long format
-Show in long format numerically and with hidden files
+Show in long format numerically and with hidden files Script that creates a dir in the tmp dir